felixarntz/ai-services/README.md

 The plugin does intentionally _not_ come with specific AI driven features built-in, except for an AI Playground screen to explore AI capabilities as well as a settings screen to configure AI service credentials.
 The purpose of this plugin is to facilitate use of AI by other plugins.
 As such, it is a perfect use-case for [plugin dependencies](https://make.wordpress.org/core/2024/03/05/introducing-plugin-dependencies-in-wordpress-6-5/).

-**Disclaimer:** The AI Services plugin is still in its early stages, with a limited feature set.
-As long as it is in a `0.x.y` version, there may be occasional breaking changes when using lower level parts of the API.
-Consider the plugin early access at this point, as there are lots of enhancements to add and polishing to do.
-A crucial part of that is shaping the APIs to make them easy to use and cover the different generative AI capabilities that the third party services offer in a uniform way.
+**Disclaimer:** The AI Services plugin is still in its early stages, with a limited feature set and more being added.
+A crucial part of refining the plugin is shaping the APIs to make them easy to use and cover the different generative AI capabilities that the AI services offer in a uniform way.
 That's why your feedback is much appreciated!

 ## Why?